teaching-lab/stack-cs-activities/activities.md

 * [Data structures in Python](activities/data-structures-python) -- Practice properties and use cases of basic Python data structures.
 * [Follow the links](activities/follow-the-links) -- Understand references to lists in lists in a hands-on activity.
 * [Live sorting algorithms](activities/sorting-algorithms) -- Fun activity in which the students experience sorting algorithms.
+* [Recursive sorting of a list](activities/recursion-sort-list) -- Students sit in a row and cooperate to recursively sort a list of numbers.

 ### Programming